All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Community Conversation

 GLP-1 use in CrossFit carries some stigma.
 Some athletes view it as "cheating" or "taking the easy way out."
 Here is our perspective: CrossFit values measurable, observable results.
-If a medication helps you move better, recover faster, and compete harder, it is a tool in your toolkit, no different from proper programming, quality coaching, or sports nutrition.
+If a medication helps you move better, recover faster, and compete harder, it's a tool in your toolkit, no different from proper programming, quality coaching, or sports nutrition.
 Every athlete makes choices about how to support their performance.
 GLP-1 medications are a legal, evidence-based, physician-supervised choice.
 GLP-1 therapy myths and facts

 Frequently Asked Questions